Joe Comartin: Leadership bid

-Almost immediately after being elected was talked about in Windsor as a potential successor to Alexa McDonough as Leader of the NDP.
+Almost immediately after being elected, Comartin was talked about in Windsor as a potential successor to Alexa McDonough as Leader of the NDP.
 Comartin did not hide his interest in the position, and a Toronto political scientist suggested that he would have a strong starting position as the NDP's only MP from Ontario.

 In preparation for declaring his candidacy, Comartin recruited prominent union activist Peter Leibovitch as his campaign manager.

 Comartin intended to announce his candidacy on July 29, 2002.
-Comartin had previously made in agreement with leadership competitor Lorne Nystrom to have the latter's announcement made on July 31, 2002, but a misprint in The Canadian Press reported that Nystrom would be announcing his candidacy on the 29th as well.
+Comartin had previously made an agreement with leadership competitor Lorne Nystrom to have the latter's announcement made on July 31, 2002, but a misprint in The Canadian Press reported that Nystrom would be announcing his candidacy on the 29th as well.
 Initially believing it to be an intentional slight, Comartin cancelled his announcement to avoid having it on the same day as Nystrom.
 Comartin instead announced his candidacy on August 13, becoming the last candidate to enter the race.

 Comartin was not considered a serious candidate by the campaigns of the perceived frontrunners, Toronto city councillor Jack Layton, NDP House Leader Bill Blaikie, and veteran MP Lorne Nystrom: The Layton campaign dismissed the idea that Comartin could draw Ontarian support away from Layton, Nystrom's campaign manager (and Comartin's campaign manager in the 1999 by-election) Joe MacDonald questioned why Comartin was running, and Blaikie's campaign manager Iain Angus criticised his inexperience as an MP.
 Howard McCurdy, Comartin's longtime associate, wrote off Comartin's leadership bid as an attempt to raise his profile, and endorsed Blaikie later in the campaign.
 Additionally, despite his close association with them, the CAW withheld support for Comartin in anticipation of a potential entry into the race by President of the CAW Buzz Hargrove.
 Hargrove ultimately decided not to run but only endorsed Comartin late into the campaign, which limited the amount of formal assistance he received from the CAW.

 To win the leadership, Comartin intended to build a coalition of labour unions, farmers, anti-war activists, Arab Canadians, and Muslim Canadians, with most of his energy focused on the latter two groups.
 Comartin was frequently involved with Windsor's large Arab community, and had been a vocal critic of the post-9/11 discriminatory backlash against Arabs and Muslims.

 Comartin's bold positions on foreign policy caused frequent controversy.